 - Multiple 12 volt power outlets in all cabins, saloon and cockpit.

 - Seabreeze is wired for 240 volt via safety cutout.
 There are 240 volt power outlets in all cabins and salon.
-The smart Ozefridge fridge system and Engel freezer automatically switch to 240 volts power when available.

 - Stereo radio, CD player with 4 speakers (in cockpit and saloon).

 - 24″ TV’s with DVD player to salon and starboard aft berth.
 Also can serve as a extra computer monitor for Apple MacBooks via HDMI cable.
 GME powered TV antenna.